MCP Security Bench (MSB): Benchmarking Attacks Against Model Context Protocol in LLM Agents: Conclusion

 \section{Conclusion}

-We introduced MSB, the first benchmark for systematically evaluating the security of LLM agents under MCP-based tool use.
-MSB comprises 12 attack types and 2,000 test cases across 10 domains, 65 tasks, and over 400 tools, executed through both benign and malicious tool interactions.
-Experiments on 9 LLM agents demonstrate that MCP-specific vulnerabilities are highly exploitable.
+We introduced MSB, a benchmark for systematically evaluating the security of LLM agents under MCP-based tool use.
+MSB comprises 12 attack types and 2,000 test cases across 10 domains, 65 tasks, and 405 tools, executed through both benign and malicious tool interactions.
+Experiments on 10 LLM agents demonstrate that MCP-specific vulnerabilities are highly exploitable.
 We hope MSB can facilitate future research toward building more secure and resilient MCP-based agents.